fwoodruff/async_io/README.md

 # async_io

-This is an async runtime written in Rust, similar to the async_std and Tokio crates.
+This is an asynchronous runtime written in Rust.
+It fills the same role as the async-std and Tokio crates.
+Inspiration was taken from Cppcoro and Boost Asio.

-The main.rs file demonstrates example usage: listen for connections, and spawn asynchronous tasks that handle a client TCP connection.
+When writing server-like programs, it is easier to reason about forked processes and blocking I/O, than polling and threadpooling.
+Liberally spawning processes (or threads), then blocking on socket I/O calls, incurs large performance penalties.

+The purpose of a runtime is to provide the best of both worlds.
+The user writes conceptually blocking and forking code, and the runtime takes care of executing the code in a non-blocking and thread-pooled fashion.